 Under Rebuilding Ireland, we have set out a commitment to deliver 50,000 new social houses into the system across all the various streams while availing of approximately 87,000 housing assistance payment, HAP, supports, including through the rental accommodation scheme, RAS.
 I recognise the calls in some of the committees that we not rely on the private sector for our housing.
 This is only a short-term reliance.
 Naturally, as we rebuild social housing stock we should not have to rely on the private sector through HAP and so on.
 However, if we had not had it in recent years, we would have a major problem.
 People would not have had homes to go to.
 I hear a lot of commentary to the effect that people do not like HAP, but where would those making such comments expect 50,000 families to live if we did not use HAP in the short term?
 Naturally, we do not want to stay with it long-term.
 I recognise that Deputy Jan O'Sullivan, who is here, and the former Minister, Deputy Burton, made some changes to the rental scheme at the time to bring in HAP, which I believe is a better scheme because it encourages people to go back to work if at all possible rather than penalising them, which was the case in the past.
 By the end of this year more than 100,000 households will have had their housing need met under Rebuilding Ireland through all the various schemes.
 The numbers on the housing list have fallen from 91,600 to 68,000, which is a 26% reduction.
 It is a little bit of progress - no one is saying it is not - but we still want to go a lot further.

 I am speaking about people on the housing list whereas the focus today is on those who are homeless, but both are linked in various ways.
 Delivering more social homes is the key to this.
-Last year over 8,000 were delivered.
+Last year more than 8,000 were delivered.
 We have just finished a round of negotiations with the local authorities.
 We will be over the 10,000 mark this year, which is a good step up from where we were two or three years ago.
 It does not give us enough housing to give a house to everyone who is homeless or on a waiting list, but the trend for the delivery of housing is going in the right direction and we need to continue it.
 However, the trend for people becoming homeless and the prevention of homelessness is not right, and that is what we want to focus on today along with the child aspect of it.